OpenSKOS/API/doc/OpenSKOS-API.md

 - [ ] check consistent use of institution vs tenant
 - [ ] discuss the first class citizenship of `skosxl:Labels`
 - [ ] add format parameter
+- [ ] lists of many (all?) resources are filtered based on access rights, e.g., admin can see all, users can only see what belongs to their institution (or their searchProfile allows)

 ## Foundation